Beelzebubxcrows/mutualFundRestAPI/README.md

     - [Read Specific Mutual Fund](#read-specific-mutual-fund)
     - [Generate Mutual Fund Report](#generate-mutual-fund-report)

+##How To Run
+- The project is dockerised and uploaded to docker hub.
+- Run `docker run -p 8080:8080 amireripmav786433/trackerapiservice`
+- This will download the docker image if not present locally.

+- Goto `localhost:8080`
+- You will have to sign in using your Google account.
+- You are ready to hit the end-points.

 ## Authentication
 The project uses Spring Security for OAuth2 authentication.